(Listen…your destiny is still crying out in your soul.)

 We all can dream about what healed shame feels like!
 This is a scenario we sometimes even dream about.
 There is something about first love.

-When we allow ourselves to dream again, the overwhelming and self-sabotaging questions then fill our minds with how can shame be healed?
+When we allow ourselves to dream again, what too often follows are the overwhelming and self-sabotaging questions of how can shame be healed?
 How can I feel this way again?

 Because there was a time we did feel this way.
 When we were younger.
 You knew you were created for something special.
 It was breathed into you at birth and you knew it.